DaoCloud/DaoCloud-docs/docs/en/docs/native/commerce.md

 - [SUSE Launches Rancher Prime, an Enterprise Container Management Platform](https://mp.weixin.qq.com/s/iVFsSGlRd4TdJGcRKLQBuQ)

     Rancher Prime is a distribution of Rancher with core code from Rancher Community Release, but with more emphasis on security and enhanced features and services for enterprise users.
-    The features of Rancher Prime are: improved comprehensive security governance and a trusted mirror repository. introduce UI extensions; full lifecycle support for hosting clusters on Ali Cloud, Tencent Cloud and Huawei Cloud;
+    The features of Rancher Prime are: improved comprehensive security governance and a trusted Container registry. introduce UI extensions; full lifecycle support for hosting clusters on Ali Cloud, Tencent Cloud and Huawei Cloud;
     support openEuler Linux and support for ARM systems.